Cart 0

 Joe Bernhardt

 Born and raised in central Montana, I moved to the Gallatin Valley in 2005 for the love of all that makes this area what it is.
 It wasn't until later in life that I started treating bikes less as a tool and more of a means of enjoyment.
 It has since developed into a love affair - something that I am proud to say is a defining factor of who I am as a person.
-I am fortunate to be employed locally in the Software and Agriculture industries, which provides me the luxury of sharing the joy of bicycles with my two teenage daughters.
+I am fortunate to be employed locally in Software, which provides me the luxury of sharing the joy of bicycles with my two teenage daughters.

 I want to share the love.
 I want to see everybody experience the same joy I have found on the trail.
 As our community grows, we will face new challenges that threaten this vision.
 But, I believe that through proper leadership and education, we will continue to overcome any obstacle that comes our way.